Powerful, durable, and well-respected among professionals. The rugged motor delivers exceptional performance. Great for buzz-style cuts.

 Q. Can I use hair clippers to cut pet hair?

-A. You can clip your pet with regular hair clippers, but we don’t recommend it unless you know what you’re doing.
+A. You can clip your pet with regular hair clippers, but it's not recommended unless you know what you’re doing.
 However, if you’re confident in your pet-grooming abilities, human hair clippers will do the job just fine, but be sure to opt for quiet clippers with a low vibration.

 Q. What accessories do I need with my hair clippers?